 The most likely launch date for Maine sports betting is now early 2024, sometime in late Q1 or early Q2.
 Unfortunately, due to an uneven revenue-sharing model with the state’s tribes, several big-name books have already stated that they will not apply for a Maine sports betting license.
 With big brands like DraftKings and FanDuel pulling out, Maine will have a tougher time drawing a broad number of customers.
 Regulators in the state have also faced pushback over their proposed advertising restrictions, with many believing they are far too strict.

-Barstool Sportsbook, owned and operated by Penn National, seems like a semi-logical brand to move forward with an online sportsbook in-state.
+It seems somewhat logical for Penn National to proceed with an online sportsbook in-state for Barstool Sportsbook, which it owns and operates.
 The flip side is that the Hollywood Casino in Bangor is a direct competitor for tribal casinos.
 Caesars and BetRivers present secondary, solid options.